manolescuradu/neuralnets/README.md

 Misc neural network projects

-NumClass - Neural net for number classification using the MNIST dataset (pytorch)
+NumClass    - Feedforward neural net for number classification using the MNIST dataset (pytorch) NumClassCpp - Same as NumClass, but implemented in C++ from the ground up